The Importance of Developing Children’s Social Skills in The Early Years

-Social skills also help teach conflict resolution, an important social skill for kids to have when they’re trying to establish and maintain friendships or positive interactions with others.
+Social skills also help teach conflict resolution, an important social skills for kids to have when they’re trying to establish and maintain friendships or positive interactions with others.

-Social play is important for your child to help understand turn-taking, cooperation, and appropriate play with toys.
+Social play is important for your child’s development to help understand turn-taking, cooperation, and appropriate play with toys.
 You can do this easily at home with your child.
 Encourage your child to show their emotions and help them identify emotions in others by asking questions.
 This will also help create empathy, so your child recognizes how other children are feeling in certain situations.
-You can practice role playing and be a good role model as well.
+You can practice role-playing and be a good role model as well.
 This includes teaching and using good manners.

 It’s important to remember that social skills need ongoing refinement as children grow older.
 Social skills can be learned and strengthened with practice and concerted efforts.
 They aren’t something you’re born with, or you aren’t.
 Remember to encourage social skill development at home and have fun!
-Scavenger hunts and playing board games have a purpose!
+Scavenger hunts and playing a game have a purpose!

 Whether they are prepared for it or not, when your child turns five, they will be introduced to a place where they will have new peers, exposure to a larger group of kids and varying ages, new teachers, a new schedule, a new location, and more independence.
 Their ability to navigate these new social structures will be dependent on how much social prowess they’ve garnered so far in their lives.
-This is very much something that can be fostered and developed.
+This is very much something that can be fostered and developed by practicing and talking to your child.
 Children who have had exposure to social skills and soft skills development in the early years have an influential advantage during a very significant transitional period of their lives.

 Choose CEFA and Give Your Child a Socially Strong Start!

-At CEFA, children are introduced to different types of core social skills through our carefully structured programs including structured social plays.
+At CEFA, your young children are introduced to different types of core social skills through our carefully structured programs including structured social plays.
 Students learn and sharpen the core life skills effectively while having lots of fun.
-Some of the kid’s social skills that are taught at CEFA include, but are not limited to, the following:
+Some of the kids’ social skills that are taught at CEFA include, but are not limited to, the following:

-- Basic Survival Skills: Listening effectively, comprehending important information, determining what is important and ignoring what is not, concentrating, successfully following directions.
+- Basic Survival Skills: Listening effectively, comprehending important information, determining what is important and ignoring what is not, concentrating, personal space, successfully following directions.

-- Interpersonal Skills: Sharing one’s thoughts and emotions in different settings to different audiences, initiating and joining conversations, empathizing, taking turns talking, recognizing when to say thank you and apologize, good manners.
+- Interpersonal Skills: Sharing one’s thoughts and emotions in different settings to different audiences, initiating and joining conversations, empathizing, eye contact, taking turns talking, recognizing when to say thank you and apologize, good manners, non-verbal body language.

 - Problem-Solving Skills: Understanding and comprehending the problem, approaching the issue from different angles, asking for help when needed, deciding what to do/appropriate action to take.